rxweb/RxWebCore.Docs/Docs/step-by-step-guide/project-creation.md

 Let's consider a scenario where you want to create a `HumanResourceApplication` using the below CLI command.

-> Before firing the below command there must be Database server having two blank databases.
-First is the `Main` database and `Log` database.
-The `Main` is used for your application specific data and `Log` database is used for Logging related information like `Request Log` , `Exception Log` and `Entity Log`.
+> Before firing the below command there must be Database server having two blank databases. the `Main` database and `Log` database.
+The `Main` is used for your application specific data operations and `Log` database is used for Logging related information like `Request Log` , `Exception Log` and `Entity Log`.
 You don't have to create the logging tables the `rxwebcore` cli will create the respective tables based upon the provided `Log` database connection string.
 Some of the tables will be created in `Main` database as well through `rxwebcore`.
 How many tables will be created and use of those tables we will discuss on `Database Information` page.

 ```js
 rxwebcore --add-project &lt Project_Name &gt